microsoftgraph/android-java-connect-rest-sample/README.md

      > Important: You will also need to ensure your Azure subscription is bound to your Office 365 tenant.
 To do this see the Active Directory team's blog post, [Creating and Managing Multiple Windows Azure Active Directories](http://blogs.technet.com/b/ad/archive/2013/11/08/creating-and-managing-multiple-windows-azure-active-directories.aspx).
 The section **Adding a new directory** will explain how to do this.
 You can also see [Set up your Office 365 development environment](https://msdn.microsoft.com/office/office365/howto/setup-development-environment#bk_CreateAzureSubscription) and the section **Associate your Office 365 account with Azure AD to create and manage apps** for more information.

 * A client id and redirect uri values of an application registered in Azure.
-This sample application must be granted the **Send mail as a user** permission for **Microsoft Graph**.
-[Add a native client application in Azure](https://azure.microsoft.com/documentation/articles/active-directory-v2-app-registration) and [grant proper permissions](https://github.com/OfficeDev/O365-Android-Microsoft-Graph-Connect/wiki/Grant-permissions-to-the-Connect-application-in-Azure) to it. **(TODO: Need link to v2.0 app registration portal)**
+[How to register an app with Microsoft](https://azure.microsoft.com/documentation/articles/active-directory-v2-app-registration/)

 ## Open the sample using Android Studio